-The Police and Crime Commissioner must ensure that the Chief Constable is held to account for the exercise of his/her functions and the functions of the police officers and staff under their direction and control.
-In doing so the Commissioner must ensure that:
+The Commissioner must ensure that the Chief Constable is held to account for the exercise of his/her functions and the functions of the police officers and staff under their direction and control.
+In summary the Commissioner must ensure that:

-- Good value for money is obtained in exercising those functions - The Chief Constable has regard to the Police and Crime Plan and Strategic Policing Requirement - The Chief Constable in exercising duties has regard to Codes of Practice issued by the Secretary of State - The Chief Constable's arrangements for co-operation and for engagement with local people are efficient and effective - The Chief Constable exercises duties relating to equality and diversity, safeguarding children and the promotion of child welfare
+- Good value for money is obtained in exercising policing functions in line with the funding agreement. - The Chief Constable has due regard to the Police and Crime Plan and Strategic Policing Requirement when providing policing services. - The Chief Constable in exercising duties has regard to Codes of Practice issued by the Secretary of State - The Chief Constable's arrangements for co-operation and for engagement with local people are efficient and effective - The Chief Constable exercises duties as required by statute, including health and safety, funding and equality and diversity.